-OHA is experiencing some of the worst public relations in its 42-year history.
-This public perception is a result of years of controversy, scandals, infighting, internal lawsuits, trustees vs CEO battles, ethics violations, and poor fiscal management.
-OHA's reputation has continued to devolve amidst recent financial audits exposing the mismanagement of millions of dollars including fraud, waste, and abuse (Hawaii State Auditor Draft Audit Report No. 18-03 February 2018).
-A second independent audit reflected the same findings and concerns of the 2018 Draft Audit including indications of waste fraud and abuse (CliffordLarsenAllen December 2019).
+OHA is experiencing its worst fiasco it it's 42-year history.
+The result of years of controversy, scandals, infighting, internal lawsuits, trustees vs CEO battles, ethics violations.
+OHA's reputation and public trust has continued to erode amidst recent financial audits exposing the mismanagement of millions of dollars and findings of waste, and abuse (Hawaii State Auditor Draft Audit Report No. 18-03 February 2018).
+A second independent audit reflected the same findings and concerns (CliffordLarsenAllen December 2019).
 In addition, OHA is currently under investigation by the State of Hawaii Department of the Attorney General and the Federal Bureau of Investigation (FBI) regarding allegations of "public corruption and misappropriation" of taxpayer and state funds (2020).

 Trust & Credibility